kritzcreek/purescript-psc-ide/README.md

 purescript-psc-ide
 ===

-A PureScript client for the psc-ide tool.
+A PureScript client for `purs ide server` (previously `psc-ide`).
+Information about the IDE server and protocol can be found in the [compiler repository](https://github.com/purescript/purescript/tree/master/psc-ide).

 Dependencies
 ====